Sub-Nyquist computational ghost imaging with orthonormalized colored noise pattern

-This letter introduces a novel method for combining the colored noise and Orthonormalization methods to substantially reduce the number of sampling and overcome the drawback of pink noise patterns.
+In this letter, we present an orthonormalization method that combines the colored noise technique, thereby reducing the sampling in the CGI experiment significantly.
 We also compare the orthonormalization colored noise GI (OCGI) with orthonormalization white noise GI (OWGI), traditional white noise GI (WGI), and pink noise GI (PGI).
 The results are tested using the quality indicators such as the Contrast-to-Noise Ratio (CNR), the Peak Signal to Noise Ratio (PSNR), the Correlation Coefficient (CC), and the Mean Square Error (MSE).
 We show that OCGI always has the best performance.
-It can reduce the sample rate one order lower while still obtain the same image quality as that of standard CGI.
-It is also robust to noise interference.
+It can reduce the sample rate one order lower while still obtaining the same image quality as standard CGI.
+In addition, it suggests an optimal frame rate ($<1$) in the presence of noise.

 The experimental setup is shown in Fig.~\ref{fig:setup}.
-This is a typical CGI setup; a CW laser illuminates the digital micromirror device (DMD), where the speckle patterns with designed distributions are loaded.
-The pattern generated by the DMD is then imaged onto the object with the letters 'OH' etched on an opaque plate.
+This is a typical CGI setup: a CW laser illuminates the digital micromirror device (DMD), where the speckle patterns with designed distributions are loaded.
+The pattern generated by the DMD is then projected onto the object with the letters `OH' etched on an opaque plate.
 A bucket detector is put right after the object to record the transmitted light intensity.
-The DMD contains tiny pixel-mirrors each measuring 16 $\mu m\times 16 \mu m$.
+The DMD contains tiny pixel-mirrors each measuring $16\mu m \times 16\mu m$.
 Each noise pattern has $54\times 98$ independent pixels in the experiment, and each independent pixel consists of $10 \times 10$ mirrors.